GPX files

 NOTES:

 I don't myself make GPX tracks, but a number of users have kindly done so.
-Here is the latest one, constructed in 2020 by David Herkovic, which includes the newish disused railway section after Gournay.
-It's not yet been fully trialled, so please let me know if you use it.
+Here is the latest one, constructed in 2023 by David Herkovic, which is up to date with some changes made before then.

 The remaining ones listed are earlier files, not fully up to date with route variations but still usable I thnk.